 - A. As stressed in Modules 1 and 3, households, as institutions, are by and large not free of gender concerns.
 The distribution of resources within households, the division of labour in household and non-household activities, decisions concerning individual and household consumption choices, and the use of individual and household assets are all influenced by gender dynamics between females and males in the household, which in turn are a function of unequal power between women and men. - B. The labour markets where women and men and third gender persons seek employment are also, as institutions, affected by gender.
-Labour markets may be segmented between those that generate typically women's jobs, those that generate typically men's jobs, and those that generate typically third gender persons' jobs, as discussed in Exercise 1.
+Labour markets may be segmented between those that generate jobs that are typically women's jobs, those that generate jobs that are typically men's jobs, and those that generate typically third gender persons' jobs, as discussed in Exercise 1.
 This means that women, men and third gender persons do not have free choice in employment opportunities.
-Social stigma, judgement and discrimination and even violence may be encountered by third gender individuals as well as by women and men who try to enter non-typical jobs.
-Hostile practices in workplaces, including sexual harassment4, bullying and gender discrimination in respect of access to personal development training opportunities and scholarships, further disadvantage women and third gender persons relative to men in labour markets.
+Social stigma, judgement and discrimination and even violence may be encountered by third gender individuals as well as women and men who try to enter non-typical jobs.
+Hostile practices in workplaces, including sexual harassment, bullying and gender discrimination further disadvantage women and third gender persons relative to men in labour markets.
+So too does unequal access to personal development training opportunities and scholarships.
 These disadvantages both affect and are affected by inequalities in wages and earnings, of which there is ample evidence.

-4 See, for instance, Haspels, Nelien, Mohamed Kasim, Zaitun, Thomas, Constance and Mc Cann, Deirdre (2001), Action against Sexual Harassment at Work in Asia and the Pacific, ILO, Bangkok.
+See, for instance, Haspels, Nelien, Mohamed Kasim, Zaitun, Thomas, Constance and Mc Cann, Deirdre (2001), Action against Sexual Harassment at Work in Asia and the Pacific, ILO, Bangkok.

-C. Households and labour markets intersect in two ways:

-- In terms of resource allocation decisions, the division of non-employment labour between women and men within the household influences employment opportunities.
-As mentioned in previous modules, the performance of unpaid work within the household, predominantly by women, structures both women's and men's abilities to take advantage of employment opportunities.
-Ingrid Palmer makes the point that, in effect, unpaid work by women subsidizes men's employment because it provides for the economy as a whole a public good that has positive externalities.5 - In terms of resource allocation outcomes, individual earnings from employment may or may not be pooled across the individuals within the household.
+- C. Households and labour markets intersect in two ways: - In terms of resource allocation decisions, the division of nonemployment labour between women and men within the household influences decisions to supply labour into labour markets and take advantage of employment opportunities.
+As mentioned in previous modules, the performance of unpaid work within the household, predominantly by women, structures both women's and men's abilities to enter labour markets and take advantage of employment opportunities.
+Ingrid Palmer makes the point that, in effect, unpaid work by women subsidizes men's employment because it provides for the economy as a whole a public good that has positive externalities. - In terms of resource allocation outcomes, individual earnings in cash and kind from employment may or may not be pooled across the individuals within the household.
 When pooled within the household, even if only to a limited extent, overall earnings are often more important than individual earnings in shaping the allocation of unpaid work and thus labour market and employment decisions.
 Thus household pooling decisions shape labour market operations.
 When not pooled, individual earnings still shape the allocation of unpaid work and labour market and employment decisions, and thus, labour market operations.
-Household pooling decisions are themselves a function of gender dynamics between females and males in the household, which, in turn, are a function of unequal power between women and men. - In both instances, then, the structure of the household and its dynamics shape the operation of labour markets.
+Household pooling decisions are themselves a function of gender dynamics between females and males in the household, which, in turn, are a function of unequal power between women and men.

-5 Palmer, Ingrid (2005), 'Public finance from a gender perspective', World Development, vol 23 no 11, pp. 1981 - 1986.
+Palmer, Ingrid (2005), 'Public finance from a gender perspective', World Development, vol 23 no 11, pp. 1981 - 1986.